top of page

 Protect your eyes from airborne pollen by wearing wraparound sunglasses.
 A wide-brimmed hat can also reduce pollen landing on your face and hair.

-When symptoms persist, allergy medicine Banff pharmacies stock a variety of options.
+When symptoms persist, allergy medicine options in Banff pharmacies stock a variety of choices.
 Understanding the differences between antihistamine vs nasal spray helps you choose the best treatment.

 Antihistamines